 Their are two major Radio-Computer connection channels, CAT and Audio...

-The audio chanel allows the computer to send pre-recorded speech or digitally encoded information (RTTY, PSK etc.) to the radio's microphone or accessory jack as well as receive digitally encoded data from the radio's headphone or acccesory jack for decoding.
-Some radios have this sound card capability built into the radio and it can be accessed over the same USB cable as the CAT channel through the System Preferences Sound settings.
+The audio channel allows the computer to send pre-recorded speech or digitally encoded information (RTTY, PSK etc.) to the radio's microphone or accessory jack as well as receive digitally encoded data from the radio's headphone or accessory jack for decoding.
+Some radios have this sound card capability built into the radio and it can be accessed over the same USB cable as the CAT channel.
+Sound cards on the Mac do not normally require a driver to be installed and can be configured in the Mac System Preferences Sound panel.

 If you don't see the USB/Serial adapter port connected to your radio in the Port popup (or all you see is a Bluetooth port) then it could be one of the following:

 You can tell which chip set is being used in your adapter/radio by selecting "About This Mac / Overview / System Report / Hardware / USB.
 If the UART shows up in the Hardware/USB report It means that it is plugged in and powered up - not that a driver is necessarily loaded.
 Once you have identified the UART Chip set (FTDI, Silicon Labs, Prolific, Keyspan/Tripplite, RT Systems etc.) you can download and install the Mac driver from the manufacturers web site.